codefreezefi/codefreeze.fi/index.md

 ## Past Events

 Since 2015, Codefreeze has happened every year around January.
-In 2019 we had about 30 participants plus their family and friends.
+In 2019 we had about 35 participants plus their family and friends.

 ### Sessions

-To get an idea of what happens in Codefreeze, you can find the conference schedules on Trello.
+To get an idea of what happens at Codefreeze, you can find the conference schedules on Trello.
 Most *Codefreeze* topics (green) have additional information in links in the cards.

 - [2017](https://trello.com/b/zIYeI0me/codefreeze-2017)
 - [2018](https://trello.com/b/WtOxnkMU/codefreeze-2018)